ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

+# This is a work in progress, some of the information below has yet to be updated for the simplified Docker process.

-# SeqWare-CGP-SomaticCore Workflow
+# CGP-Somatic Docker

-A Seqware workflow derived from Sanger's Cancer Genome Project core somatic calling pipeline.
-This is used by the ICGC/TCGA PanCancer project.
+A dockerised version of the Seqware workflow derived from Sanger's Cancer Genome Project core somatic calling pipeline.
+This is a cleaned up vertion as used in the ICGC/TCGA PanCancer project.
 See http://pancancer.info for more information.
-This workflow has been designed to work with [SeqWare 1.1.0](http://seqware.io) VMs setup by [Bindle 2.0](https://github.com/CloudBindle/Bindle).
+This workflow has been designed to work with [SeqWare 1.1.1](http://seqware.io) VMs setup by [Bindle 2.0](https://github.com/CloudBindle/Bindle).

 ## Authors